NCBI-Hackathons/VirusDiscoveryProject/DarkMatter2/README.md

+# Understanding the realign.local.fa files

+## They are not all contigs.

 In accession SRR5260890, which is putatively a freshwater metagenome sample from Crystal Bog Wisconsin, there were five large contigs named with RefSeq.

   - NC_001479.1 – Encephalomyocarditis virus